kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

     :   Value of note expressed in Blue PCH, a format similar to Csound PCH but differs in that it does not allow fractional values.
-        Values are generated as \"octave.scaleDegree\" i.e. \"8.22\"
+        Values are generated as "octave.scaleDegree" i.e. "8.22"
         would be octave 8 and scale degree 22 in a scale that has 23 or more notes, or would wrap around as it does in Csound PCH.
-If the scale had 12 scale degrees, the \"8.22\" would be interpreted as \"9.10\".
+If the scale had 12 scale degrees, the "8.22" would be interpreted as "9.10".
 Blue PCH is allowed as an option to be used with Blue PCH note processors and then to be used with the Tuning NoteProcessor.